Summer in the City (song)

 "Summer in the City" is a song by the Canadian-American folk-rock band the Lovin' Spoonful.
 Written by John Sebastian, Mark Sebastian and Steve Boone, the song was released as a non-album single in July 1966 and was included on the album Hums of the Lovin' Spoonful later that year.
 The single was the Lovin' Spoonful's fifth to break the top ten in the United States, and the only one by the group to reach number one.
 A departure from the band's lighter sound, the recording features a harder rock style.
 The lyrics differ from most songs about the summer by lamenting the heat, contrasting the unpleasant warmth and noise of the daytime with the relief offered by the cool night, which allows for the nightlife to begin.

 John Sebastian reworked the lyrics and melody of "Summer in the City" from a song written by his teenage brother Mark.
 Boone contributed the song's bridge while in the studio.
 The Lovin' Spoonful recorded "Summer in the City" in two sessions at Columbia Records' 7th Avenue Studio in New York in March 1966.
 Erik Jacobsen produced the sessions with assistance from engineer Roy Halee, while Artie Schroeck performed as a session musician on a Wurlitzer electric piano.
 The recording is an early instance in pop music of added sound effects, made up of car horns and a pneumatic drill to mimic city noises.

 "Summer in the City" has since received praise from several music critics and musicologists for its changing major-minor keys and its inventive use of sound effects.
-The song has been covered by several artists, including Quincy Jones, whose 1973 version won the Grammy Award for Best Instrumental Arrangement and has since been sampled by numerous hip hop artists.
+The song has been covered by several artists, including Quincy Jones, whose 1973 version won the Grammy Award for Best Instrumental Arrangement, Joe Cocker in 1994 and the Damned in 2026, and has been sampled by numerous hip hop artists.